 API-first content management systems (or Content-as-a-Service) are becoming more prominent and we’re seeing more clients moving towards decoupled architectures with multiple products working together to deliver the final online experience.

 There are many products to choose from in the CaaS space, all focusing on the creation, curation and delivery of content.
 Kentico Cloud is a compelling addition to the CaaS space and I’m a big fan of the features and services it offers.
+Here is some advice on getting started with Kentico Cloud.

 What is Kentico Cloud?